-Increase funding to \$280 million to continue tribal access and explore increases to the tribal grant formula in the regulations.
+• Increase funding to \$300 million to continue tribal access and explore increases to the tribal grant formula in the regulations.

-Child Welfare Services Program (Social Security Act Title IV-B, Subpart 1) FY 2022 FY 2023 Presidents FY FY 2025 Enacted Enacted 2024 Request Recommended Total \$269 million \$268.7 million \$278 million \$300 million Tribal \$6.6 million \$6.6 million N/A N/A
+Child Welfare Services Program (Social Security Act Title IV-B, Subpart 1) FY 2023 FY 2024 Presidents FY FY 2026 Enacted Continuing Resolution 2025 Request Recommended Total \$268.7 million \$268.7 million \$268.7 million \$300 million Tribal \$6.6 million \$6.6 million N/A N/A

-The Child Welfare Services Program provides funds that support child welfare program flexibility in the provision of community-based child welfare services.
+The Stephanie Tubbs Jones Child Welfare Services (CWS) program provides funds that support child welfare program flexibility in the provision of community-based child welfare services.
 Tribes are eligible for this funding based on a formula grant.
 Tribes receive an allocation based upon a population-based formula described in the regulations with the tribal allocation being deducted from the state's allocation.
 This tribal grant formula has not been updated since the 1990s and has frozen tribal allocations over the last almost 30 years.
 While increasing the overall appropriation does not change the amount that individual tribes are eligible for, if state allocations increase, it will likely be easier to secure changes to the regulations that could increase the amount tribes receive under the funding formula.